tari-labs/tari-university/layer2scaling/scriptless-scripts/introduction-to-scriptless-scripts.md

 Bitcoin, Ethereum and other blockchains have implemented a scripting language as a means to describe smart contracts and enforce their execution.
 These scripting languages allow one to execute smart contracts where coins can be spent under specified conditions, namely lock, multiparty, delay etc.

-The script must be downloaded, witnessed and validated-preventing compression and aggregation; and since these cryptocurrencies have every transaction published and downloadable by all, they are not very fungible or private, as one is able to discern the rules applied to each individual coin and thus distinguish between coins.
-This has ramifications for commercial confidentiality-as the details of financial transactions are revealed-compromising the real world purpose of these systems.
+The script must be downloaded, witnessed and validated, preventing compression and aggregation; and since these cryptocurrencies have every transaction published and downloadable by all, they are not very fungible or private, as one is able to discern the rules applied to each individual coin and thus distinguish between coins.
+This has ramifications for commercial confidentiality, as the details of financial transactions are revealed, which compromises the real world purpose of these systems.

 Conversely, with scriptless scripts, the only components visible are the public keys and the digital signatures.
 These faceless cryptographic functions remove much of the semantic information.
 Thus, by using scriptless scripts one can avoid revealing any contracts.